 You may feel like you have seen a moving object or even a formed image like a person and this may cause you to think that you have actually seen a ghost.

-Hypnopompic and hypnagogic hallucinations are common in healthy individuals without narcolepsy or other kinds of disorders.
-They are considered more of dreams and they are not something that you should be too worried about.
+Hypnopompic and hypnagogic hallucinations often occur in healthy people without narcolepsy or other kinds of disorders.
+Experts view them as more like dreams and they are not something that you should be too worried about.
 It is not clear how long you can go without sleep before hallucinating.

 Conclusion